ch3n9w/dev/README.md

 - lf
   - integrate with fzf, you can press `f` to fuzzy search files and directories from pwd
   - since lf use `rifle` to open file in my config, ranger is still needed.

-## Other

-1. Highly recommended to install key, it's a great tool to remap capslock to esc and ctrl, see [keyd](https://github.com/rvaiya/keyd)
-2. Some software should be manually installed if you are using debian.

-## Trouble Shooting

-1. If you have installed xsel and use my configuration under wayland, you may encounter clipboard problem, in which neovim use `xsel` as clipboard provider instead of `wl-copy`, to solve the problem, just uninstall `xsel`.